faranakopolis/Sumino/README.md

 ### Permissions

-At first, I was controlling the request counts inside of each view but in order to make the system's performance better, I decided to consider each blocking situation as a permission to access a view, so it does not have to go inside it.
+At first, I was controlling the request counts inside of each view but in order to make the system's performance better and make it scalable, I decided to consider each blocking situation as a permission to access a view, so it does not have to go inside it.

 Note 2: _For further explainations, please refer to the code._